 Can I join the Forest of Dean Morris?

 Contrary to what some of our photos may suggest, you don’t need to be male, grey-haired or bearded to join us.
-Our membership ages have varied between about 15 to 80+ years of age, so no matter whether you’re young or of more mature years you can come along to practice evenings and we can teach you to dance from scratch.
+We have a number of enthusiastic lady dancers, and our membership ages have varied between about 15 to 80+ years of age.
+No matter whether you’re young or of more mature years you can come along to practice evenings and we can teach you to dance from scratch.
 You don’t need to be super-fit but if you are so much the better!
 If you can play a “squeezebox”, fiddle, or pipe and tabor you will be particularly welcome.

 Too far away for you?
 Don’t worry; there are other male, female, and mixed Morris sides throughout the country.
 We can help you to find and contact find a Side near you.
 There are currently over 14,000 Morris dancers in the UK so there should be a side to suit you.